 - Decrease comes on account of external debt repayment

-Foreign exchange reserves held by the State Bank of Pakistan (SBP) decreased $134 million on a weekly basis, clocking in $7.83 billion as of November 18, 2022, according to data released on Thursday.
+Foreign exchange reserves held by the State Bank of Pakistan (SBP) decreased by $74 million, clocking in at $4.38 billion as of May 5, data released on Thursday showed.

-“During the week ended on November 18, 2022, SBP’s reserves decreased by $134 million to $7,825.7 million due to external debt repayment,” said the SBP in a statement.
+“During the week ended on May 5, 2023, SBP reserves decreased by $74 million to $4,383.4 million due to external debt repayment,” said SBP in a statement.